EricEisaman/esp8266/README.md

 # ESP8266
 A collection of Arduino Skectches for ESP8266.

-Note: You can develop with a cheaper production board however flashing the firmware is requires a little more effort.
+Note: You can develop with a cheaper production board however, flashing the firmware requires a little more effort.

 ## [Instructables Tutorial to Get You Started](http://www.instructables.com/id/Quick-Start-to-Nodemcu-ESP8266-on-Arduino-IDE/)